|

 and academic standards.

-The military model works well for students
+The military school model works well for students

 who thrive in response to structure and order.
 The values